 DO YOU WITHHOLD INCOME TAX?

-We withhold Federal Income Tax.
+We withhold Federal Income Tax if you do not specifically request otherwise.
 We do not withhold for state income tax.
-A W4P tax form will be provided before you go on the Pension payroll.
+A W4P tax form will be provided before you start your pension to decide how much withholding you want the Fund to do.
 You may wish to make estimated state tax payments to avoid penalties.

 WHAT IS THE LEVEL INCOME OPTION?